jirihofman/nextjs-fullstack-app-template/README.md

 [![codecov](https://codecov.io/gh/jirihofman/nextjs-fullstack-app-template/branch/master/graph/badge.svg)](https://codecov.io/gh/jirihofman/nextjs-fullstack-app-template)

 ## Removed
+Following features were removed from `alexeagleson/nextjs-fullstack-app-template`:
 - typescript
 - .vscode
 - prettier
 - storybook

 ## Added
+Following features not in  `alexeagleson/nextjs-fullstack-app-template` were added into this template repository:
 - implement unit and end-to-end testing in a Nextjs app with Jest and Cypress
 - create CI/CD pipeline with Github actions and Vercel
 - internationalization using [next-translate](https://github.com/aralroca/next-translate)